 - October 1989 - March 1992: AFRC funded postdoctoral research assistant to Dr B.C.
 Loughman and Dr R.G.
 Ratcliffe, Department of Plant Sciences, Oxford.
 (The application of in vivo NMR to the study of plant systems).

-All my current research is in the field of oxidative stress.
-I have been working on this subject since 1994, when I moved to the University of Strathclyde.
+My research is focused in the field of redox biology and oxidative stress.
 Oxidative stress occurs when the level of free radicals or oxidants in a system exceeds the capacity of antioxidants to protect against them.
 This can lead to oxidative damage, thus harming the cell or tissue.
 This often happens in inflammation, which occurs in infectious diseases as well chronic diseases such as cardiovascular disease, diabetes, cancer, and neurodegenerative diseases.
 These diseases are a major cause of ill-health and mortality in all developed countries, and increasingly in developing countries.
+Oxidative stress and damage is also an important factor in toxicology and adverse drug reactions, which can cause modification of proteins and

 Oxidants are formed in many metabolic and environmental processes.
 They are also be released by phagocytes during their role in early immune defence against pathogens, but in severe inflammation may result in host tissue damage and pathology.
 I am interested in various aspects of oxidant metabolism, from mechanisms of cell killing by oxidants and cell antioxidant defence to the role of immune cell-derived oxidants in disease and immunomodulatory effects of oxidised macromolecules.
 Much of the research in my group relates to cardiovascular disease (CVD) and atherosclerosis, conditions where oxidative stress is clearly implicated in the pathology of the disease, through the increased cellular uptake of oxidized low density lipoprotein (LDL).
 One of the major techniques used is electrospray mass spectrometry (ESMS), which can be applied to the analysis of phospholipid and protein oxidation.
-Together with Prof Andy Pitt, we are currently establishing a new, state-of-the-art mass spectrometry facility in Life and Health Sciences.
+We are developing new mass spectrometry-based approaches to analysing and studying both lipid and protein oxidation in cells and tissues.

 Specific Research Areas